 I started my professional career in 1978 as assistant professor for legal history at the Johannes Kepler University in Linz/Austria.
-My research work focused on the transition of European society from the medieval age to modern statehood and democratic society.
+My research work focused on the transition of European societies and legislation from theocratic medieval age to modern secular statehood and democratic society.
 In this respect my particular interest was related to the development of constitutional law, rule of law, family law, women’s and children rights.
 See a list of my major publications via this link.

 In 1993, I made the step from “theory to practice” by joining the UN Mission in Cambodia (UNTAC) and a year later decided to leave academia.
-Subsequently I worked until 2016 for the United Nations, the Organisation for Security and Cooperation in Europe and the European Union in a number of conflict or post-conflict countries.
-Most of my assignments were related to peacebuilding, institution/capacity building, human rights and women’s rights, election, democratisation, constitution and rule of law.
+Subsequently I worked until 2016 for the United Nations / UNDP, the Organisation for Security and Cooperation in Europe (OSCE) and the European Union in a number of conflict or post-conflict countries.
+Most of my assignments were related to peacebuilding, institution/capacity building, human rights, women’s rights, election, democratisation, constitution and rule of law.
 Find more information re my biography via this link.

 As many of the countries I worked in were undergoing similar transformation processes as Europe during the 18th to 20th century my university research work provided me with an improved understanding of the conflicts and constraints of the host countries.